THE LIVING COMPOSERS PROJECT

 Hell (a small detail), amplified bass clarinet, amplified guitar, amplified violin, 2000 (also version for fixed media [2 tracks], 2001)

-La Boucle, cello, piano, 2001
+La boucle, cello, piano, 2001

 Sir William Byrd's musical humors (Esquisse pour la Fleur Inverse No. 7), double bass, harpsichord, percussion, 2001 (one section may be performed separately: In Respite [also version for piano])